 5 Animals That Live in Ice and Snow

-, these wintery elements are not seen very often.
-So it is interesting when we think about regions where snow and ice are parts of everyday life.
+.
+In Dallas, these wintery elements are not seen very often.
+So it is interesting when we think about regions where ice and snow are parts of everyday life.

 5 Cute Arctic Animals Living in Icy Places

 Living in the coldest part of the world, these 5 resourceful (and cute) animals have adapted to live and thrive in the cold place they call home.